 - Overcome Self-Doubt With These Books

-No, this isn't a bucket list; we love those, but the idea of having a whole long list of grand adventures like seeing all the World Wonders and diving the Great Barrier Reef is daunting.
+No, this isn't a bucket list; we love those, but the idea of having a whole long list of grand adventures like seeing all the World Wonders, swinging on the Bali Swing and diving the Great Barrier Reef is daunting.

 I'm talking about a live list; a big or little list you make that helps you live life.